nerdgrass/code-tests-winter-2015/README.md

 Third thought: React can't be *that* hard, right?

 So, Foundation by ZURB has accordions.
 Huzzah!
 And [react-foundation-apps](https://github.com/akiran/react-foundation-apps) has an accordion in the docs.
 Double huzzah!
 So first things first, install the framework via npm.

+Look at docs.
+Wow, there's even a yeoman generator.
+Run it.
+This is entirely too good to be true - everything worked, and it appears I'm running Foundation for Apps powered by react instead of Angular.

+Okay, so boilerplate up and running.
+Time to see if I can get the accordion component working.
+Required it, added markup... lgtm!